Install Foswiki with Nginx on Ubuntu 24.04

 http://foswiki.example.com/bin/view

-The Foswiki setup wizard should appear.
+The Foswiki setup wizard should appear on screen.

 Conclusion: